openedx/frontend-plugin-framework/README.rst

 PluginSlot props
 ````````````````
-Can be used when setting a fallback for the slot that will be used for all of its child plugins.
+This is ideally used when the same fallback should be applied to all of the plugins in the `PluginSlot`.
 To configure, set the `slotErrorFallbackComponent` prop in the `PluginSlot` to a React component.
-This will replace the default `<ErrorPage />` from frontend-platform.
+This will replace the default `<ErrorPage />` component from frontend-platform.

   .. code-block::
     <PluginSlot